In Him Ministries:

 Peter realized his error after his confrontation with Paul and took a bold stand for the Gentiles at the Jerusalem Council.

 The sign of circumcision and observance of all the laws of Moses were an issue in the early church.
 A church council was convened in Jerusalem around A.D.
-49/50 and the Apostles debated over which of the laws of Moses still applied to the Christian Church.
+49/50 and the Apostles and church leaders came together to discuss whether or not the laws of Moses still applied to the Christian Church.

 Peter’s response to the Judaizers was clear, “why are you putting God to the test by placing a yoke on the neck of the disciples that neither our fathers nor we have been able to bear?
 But we believe that we will be saved through the grace of the Lord Jesus, just as they will.”
 (Acts 15:10-11; cf. Gal.
 5:1-5).